-We have two cryogenic MIM instruments, one based on a Janis 3He cryostat, the other on a Janis 4He/VTI, and one room temperature instrument based on a Park Systems AFM.
+We have two cryogenic MIM instruments — one based on a Janis 3He cryostat, the other on a Janis 4He/VTI — and a room temperature instrument based on a Park Systems AFM.

-In clean two-dimensional electron systems (2DESs), applied magnetic field can lead to the unusual macroscopic quantum phenomena of integer quantum Hall (IQH) effect.
-In such systems magnetic field quantises the electronic states into Landau levels.
-At precise fields the carriers can completely fill a certain number of bulk Landau levels, causing the Fermi level to lie in the energy gap between levels.
-The bulk becomes highly incompressible and the longitudinal resistivity vanishes.
-The Hall resistivity, however, does not vanish and takes on precisely quantised values depending on the total Chern number of the occupied Landau levels.
-The IQH effect was first demonstrated in semiconductor-based 2DESs but has also more recently been demonstrated in graphene.
+In clean two-dimensional electron systems (2DESs), an applied magnetic field produces an unusual macroscopic quantum phenomenon, the integer quantum Hall (IQH) effect.
+The magnetic field quantizes electronic states into Landau levels.
+At precise field strengths, the carriers completely fill a number of bulk Landau levels, and the Fermi level resides in the energy gap between levels.
+The bulk becomes highly incompressible and longitudinal resistivity vanishes.
+The Hall resistivity, however, does not vanish; instead, it takes on precisely quantized values (proportional to an integer, ν) dependent on the total Chern number of the occupied Landau levels.
+The IQH effect was first demonstrated in semiconductor-based 2DESs, but has more recently been demonstrated in graphene.
 We have imaged both systems.

 Imaging of Coulomb-Driven Quantum Hall Edge States in GaAs/AlGaAs 2DEG Devices

-While the bulk of an IQH state is highly insulating, near the edges of a real sample the Landau levels shift in energy due to the confining potential and intersect with the Fermi energy, resulting in alternating compressible (metal-like) and incompressible (insulator-like) strips.
-The widths of the strips are determined by the energy gaps of the QHE states and the electrostatic Coulomb interaction, and are typically submicron scale.
-Local probing of these small features is challenging however, especially in GaAs/AlGaAs based devices where the 2DES is buried in the device.
-MIM is ideally suited for this task as real-space conductivity mapping can be performed in non-contact and without any additional dc electrodes.
-Using MIM we mapped the sizes, positions, and field dependence of the edge strips around the sample perimeter of GaAs/AlGaAs 2DEG islands and showed that they agree quantitatively with the self-consistent electrostatic picture.
-We additionally could provide detailed information on the microscopic evolution of the ν = 2 QHE state as a function of magnetic field.
+The bulk of an IQH state is highly insulating.
+Yet, near the edges of a real sample, Landau levels shift in energy due to the confining potential, and intersect with the Fermi energy.
+This results in alternating compressible (metal-like) and incompressible (insulator-like) edge strips.
+The widths of these strips are determined by the energy gaps of the QHE states and the electrostatic Coulomb interaction, and are typically submicron scale.
+It is often challenging to probe these small features locally, especially in GaAs/AlGaAs based devices where the 2DES is buried in the device.
+MIM is ideally suited for this task because real-space conductivity mapping can be performed without contact and without any additional d.c. electrodes.
+Using MIM, we have mapped the sizes, positions, and field dependence of edge strips around the sample perimeter of GaAs/AlGaAs 2DEG islands, and have showed that they agree quantitatively with the self-consistent electrostatic picture.
+We also obtained detailed information about the microscopic evolution of the ν = 2 QHE state as a function of magnetic field.

 Unconventional Correlation between Quantum Hall Transport Quantization and Bulk State Filling in Gated Graphene Devices

 Graphene is a single sheet of hexagonally coordinated carbon atoms.
-It possesses many unusual properties and can show the IQH effect even up to room temperature.
-With MIM we again studied the correspondence between quantised transport and incompressible bulk by measuring simultaneously the quantized bulk transport and the local conductivity across the interior of the sample in graphene to see if the behaviour in this system is the same.
-Our MIM measurements uncovered a correlation that is very different from the commonly assumed picture.
-The devices we studied had a back gate to tune the carrier density, as is typically used in the field, however we found that each transport plateau occurred at only ~90% filling of each bulk Landau level, when the bulk of the sample is still conductive.
-This discrepancy is likely the result of electrostatically induced charge accumulation near the edges of the sample when the gate voltage is applied, but this realisation has important implications for interpreting many other IQH analyses.
+It possesses many unusual properties and can display the IQH effect even up to room temperature.
+With MIM, we again studied the correspondence between quantized transport and the incompressible bulk.
+This was done by simultaneously measuring quantized bulk transport and local conductivity across the interior of the sample in graphene to determine whether the behaviour in this system was the same.
+Our MIM measurements uncovered a correlation that was very different from the commonly assumed picture.
+The devices we studied had a back gate to tune carrier density, as is typically done; however, we found that each transport plateau occurred at only ~90% filling of each bulk Landau level, when the bulk of the sample was still conductive.
+While this discrepancy is likely the result of electrostatically induced charge accumulation near the edges of the sample when gate voltage is applied, this realization has important implications for interpreting many other IQH analyses.

 Visualization of an axion insulating state at the transition between two chiral quantum anomalous Hall states